2/15/2009

-For those interested in the inspiration for the Appalachian Irishman's next article, below, “Cursing & Praying on a Ridge,” please click the "Helpful Link" (here) and in the title, above.
+This is my third and final entry today.
+For those interested in the inspiration for this Appalachian Irishman's second article today, “Cursing & Praying on a Ridge,” please click the "Helpful Link" (here) and in the above title.

-This brother in Christ provides useful resources on several points of religious discussion, especially as related to the Church of Christ tradition.
+In that link, a distinguished and scholarly brother in Christ provides useful resources for several points of religious discussion, especially as related to the Church of Christ tradition.

 10/29/2022 Update

-I had published this note, after my first 2/15/2009 article, “Cursing & Praying on a Ridge – which is one of my eight “Articles of Note - A Select Few” that has viewers almost daily.
+Back then, I published this note as a follow-up to my second 2/15/2009 article, “Cursing & Praying on a Ridge.”
+That article is one of nine listed in the section “Articles of Note - A Select Few.”
+It garners viewers on an almost daily basis.

-The “Helpful Link" was and is to “Forgiving God: A Testimony,” on John Mark Hicks, by Dr. John Mark Hicks, 12/11/2008.
-I suggest that you read Dr. Hicks' 12/11/2008 article.
-It is his eloquent and honest public statement of his emotion and spiritual struggle, regarding the untimely passing of his son.
+The “Helpful Link" was and is to “Forgiving God: A Testimony,” John Mark Hicks, by Dr. John Mark Hicks, 12/11/2008.
+I suggest that you read Dr. Hicks' article.
+It is his eloquent and honest public statement of his emotion and spiritual struggles, regarding the untimely passing of his son.

 Can a man, who loves to hike – standing on a bluff, on a ridge, on a clear, crisp day, with a scenic view below, as hawks fly above – both curse freely and then pray calmly, within a span of minutes?
 Yes, of course.